§ 5941 Duties of state officers and employees.

 d.
 Source of funding of the position;

 e.
-Two copies of the employee's social security card;
+Two copies of the employee's Social Security card;

 (5) Hiring approval during a hiring freeze.

 In the event that an employee otherwise qualified for classified service is properly appointed but improperly placed on the state payroll, the State shall be liable for the wages, benefits or both of the employee during the first 10 working days of the employee's employment.
-In the event that the employee is not properly placed on the state payroll by the end of the employee's 10th working day, the appointing authority shall lay off the employee until the employee is properly so placed, or be liable to the employee for wages, benefits or both, in accordance with subsection (d) of this section.
+In the event that the employee is not properly placed on the state payroll by the end of the employee's tenth working day, the appointing authority shall lay off the employee until the employee is properly so placed, or be liable to the employee for wages, benefits or both, in accordance with subsection (d) of this section.
 The review date for persons not properly placed on the state payroll shall be the date the person first reported for duty in that position.